nthiery/FabLab/AlcoveArt/README.md

-# Walk in the type A2 alcove picture, laser cut in a 6cm slice of olive tree wood
+# Walk in the type A2 alcove picture, laser cut in a 10cm high slice of olive tree wood

 ![Picture of the end result](2015-12-16-alcoves.jpg)